Does overloading work with Inheritance?

 Note: Console.ReadKey() is used to halt the console.
 It is similar to getch() in C/C++.

 f(double) : 6.3 f(double): 6.6

 f(int) : 6 f(double) : 6.6

-Explanation: Here, we are creating the object of the derived class so the compiler will give preference to the derived class first and will perform implicit type casting if needed.
-So as soon as compiler comes at Console.WriteLine(obj.f(3)); this line of code it will check for the parameters compatibility.
-Here the 3 is int which is compatible with the double of derived class function f.
-So compiler will perform the implicit type conversion of int to double.
+Explanation: Here, the object we are creating is of the derived class, so the compiler will give preference to the derived class first and will perform implicit type casting if needed.
+So as soon as the compiler comes to “Console.WriteLine(obj.f(3));”, it will check for parameter compatibility.
+Here, the value 3 is of type int which is compatible with the parameter type double of derived class function f.
+So the compiler will perform the implicit type conversion of int to double.
 Hence the output f(double) : 6.3 will come.

-Now when compiler goes at Console.WriteLine(obj.f(3.3));, again it will give the preference to the derived class and it finds callable.
-So it will evaluate the dervied class function f.
+Now when the compiler comes to “Console.WriteLine(obj.f(3.3));”, again it will give preference to the derived class first and will find it callable.
+So it will evaluate the derived class function f.
 Hence the output f(double): 6.6 will come.

 f (int): 6 f (double) : 6.6

 Are you shocked to see the expected output?
 How is it possible?